Frequently Asked Questions and Troubleshooting¶

 jupyter.nersc.gov you should see

 MyEnv listed as a kernel option.

 For more information about using your kernel at NERSC please see our Jupyter docs.

 How can I fix my broken conda environment?¶

 Conda environments are disposable.
 If something goes wrong, it is often faster and easier to build a new environment than to debug the old environment.

 Can I install my own Anaconda Python "from scratch?"¶

-Can I use virtualenv on Cori?¶
+Can I use virtualenv at NERSC?¶

 The virtualenv tool is not compatible with the conda tool used for maintaining Anaconda Python.
 But this is not necessarily bad news as conda is an excellent replacement for virtualenv and addresses many of its shortcomings.
 And of course, there is nothing preventing you from doing a from-source installation of Python of your own, and then using virtualenv if you prefer.

 Why does my